lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/02-Watch-List/README.md

 To do so:
 - Generate a dedicated Stimulus controller
-- Connect the Stimulus controller to the movies dropdown select
+- Connect this Stimulus controller to the movies dropdown `select` tag
-- User one of the [basic examples](https://tom-select.js.org/examples/) code snippets to instanciate a Tom Select in the Stimulus controller
+- Adapt one of the [basic examples](https://tom-select.js.org/examples/) code snippets to instanciate a Tom Select in the Stimulus controller

 ### 8 - List reviews (Optional)